openmcp-project/docs/docs/about/design/service-provider-design.md

 ```

 :::info
-Unlike a Crossplane `ProviderConfig` that is referenced by a `ManagedResource`, a `ServiceProviderConfig` is not directly referenced in `ServiceProviderAPI` objects.
-Consistent handling of `ServiceProviderConfig` across different `ServiceProviders` is still a goal we want to achieve to establish a consistent user and developer experience.
+The `ServiceProvider` object itself is a higher level platform concept that is described in the corresponding `PlatformService`, [openmcp-operator](https://github.com/openmcp-project/openmcp-operator).
 :::

 ### Service Discovery

-End users need to be aware of a) the available service offerings and b) valid input values to consume a service offering.
+End users need to be aware of a) the available service offerings, and b) valid input values to consume a service offering.

-Both points are the responsibility of `PlatformServices` and not the `ServiceProvider` itself.
+Both responsibilities fall under the scope of `PlatformServices` and not the `ServiceProvider` itself.

-A) is realized by installing the `ServiceProviderAPI` on the `OnboardingCluster`.
-Any platform tenant is aware of any available `ServiceProviderAPI`.
-In other words the platform doesn't hide its end user facing feature set depending on whether a user belongs to a tenant that is able to successfully consume a `ServiceProviderAPI`.
+A) The available service offerings are made visible by installing the `ServiceProviderAPI` on the `OnboardingCluster`.
+This ensures that any platform tenant is aware all available `ServiceProviderAPI`.
+In other words, the platform does not hide its end-user-facing feature set, even if a user belongs to a tenant that cannot successfully consume a specific `ServiceProviderAPI`.

-B) is realized by communicating the `ServiceProviderConfig` options that are available to the user.
-A user of a tenant without a `ServiceProviderConfig` can consume a `ServiceProviderAPI` but `DomainService` deployment will be denied.
+B) Valid input values are communicated through the `ServiceProviderConfig` options available to the user.
+A user from a tenant without an associated `ServiceProviderConfig` can still access a `ServiceProviderAPI`, but any attempt to deploy a `DomainService` will be denied.

-One special kind of config information that a `ServiceProvider` needs are the artifact versions he can use to deploy a service.
-OpenMCP introduces the concept of `ReleaseChannels` that define the available artifacts (container images, helm charts, etc.) in context of an openMCP installation.
-A `ServiceProvider` indirectly consumes a `ReleaseChannel` via its `ServiceProviderConfig`:
+Technically, a `ServiceProvider` requires specific configuration information about the artifact versions it can use to deploy a service.
+To address this, openMCP introduces the concept of `ReleaseChannels`, which define the available artifacts (e.g. container images, helm charts, etc.) within the context of an openMCP installation.
+A `ServiceProvider` indirectly consumes a `ReleaseChannel` through its `ServiceProviderConfig`:

 ```mermaid
 graph TD